Six injured in lightning strike at PGA tournament in Atlanta

 Breaking News Emails

-Six spectators were injured after they sought cover under a pine tree that was struck by lightning Saturday at the PGA Tour Championship in Atlanta.
+Six people were injured after they sought cover under a pine tree that was struck by lightning Saturday at the PGA Tour Championship in Atlanta.

 "Injuries do not appear to be life-threatening," the PGA said.